zvakanaka/vindriktning-oled-no-wifi/README.md

-> This is a derivative of https://github.com/Hypfer/esp8266-vindriktning-particle-sensor.
+> This is a derivative of https://github.com/Hypfer/esp8266-vindriktning-particle-sensor with the following changes:
 - OLED display (128x64 I2C)
 - Temperature & humidity sensor (DHT22 on GPIO14 - D5)
-- Particle sensor RX moved from GPIO4 (D2) -> GPIO12 (D6)
+- Particle sensor Rx moved from GPIO4 (D2) -> GPIO12 (D6)
 - No WiFi

+If you'd like to compile and upload this without a UI:
+`platformio run --target upload --upload-port /dev/ttyUSB0`

 <p align="center"><h2>MQTT connectivity for the Ikea VINDRIKTNING</h2></p>